 An evergreen small tree which has non-invasive roots and glossy, bright green leaves.
 This small, bushy tree is an excellent choice for a shade tree as it provides deep shade all year long.
+It would be good for screening.
 The small, white flowers are fragrant and they open in summer.
 They are pollinated by bees.
 The flowers are followed by attractive fruits which are favoured by Rameron pigeons, redwinged starlings, pied barbets and black-eyed bulbuls.
 The fallen fruit is eaten by thrush and guineafowl.
 It is frost sensitive initially so protect while it is still young.
 This tree is valued by the Zulu as it is said to ward off evil.
 It is medicinal as an infusion from the root bark is used as an enema for intestinal parasites and the leaves are used in the treatment of ear inflammation.
 It attracts butterflies.
 The leaves and bark are browsed by Black Rhino and the fruit is eaten by monkeys and game.
 The bark is often covered in orange or multicoloured lichen.
 It responds well to pruning and makes a lovely hedge.It is wind resistant and will do well in pots.
 The wood is used for furniture, flooring and rifle stocks.
 The leaves are boiled and used as a pot herb and eaten with porridge.
 More than enough reasons to plant this tree!

 This small evergreen tree is frost resistant, drought resistant, fast growing in the sun and is one of our most versatile trees.
 It has fragrant white flowers in spring which attract birds, bees and butterflies.
 It is great for formal pruned hedges as it responds well to pruning or for informal hedging/screening.
 It has non-aggressive roots which makes it most attractive for small gardens, containers and bonsai.
 Plant 3 meters from buildings.
 It is medicinal as the leaves are used for coughs and colds and the roots are used as a purgative.
 The wood is used for fencing posts, small furniture and fire wood.
 The photo of the tree with a spiral stem was purposefully grown like that and trained over wire as a sapling.
 Named for Adam Buddle 1660-1715 an English amateur botanist, vicar and plant collector.
 He created Britain's first herbarium.